About

 National Advisory Board

-The Precision Health National Advisory Board (PHNAB) will provide PH leadership impartial scientific and policy advice related to the strategic direction and investment priorities of the initiative, assist in the identification and evaluation of emerging trends, assist in peer review of U-M Precision Health projects, and assist initiative leadership in achieving its goals.
+The Precision Health National Advisory Board (PHNAB) has provided PH leadership impartial scientific and policy advice related to the strategic direction and investment priorities of the initiative, assisted in the identification and evaluation of emerging trends, in peer review of U-M Precision Health projects, and in enabling leadership to achieve its goals.

 Members